rurban/re-engine-PCRE2/README.md

     characters, otherwise 0.
 An explicit match is either a literal CR or LF character, or \\r or \\n.

-- heaplimit (RX)
+- heaplimit (RX, \[INT\])

-    Return the current backtracking heap limit in a match context.
-    If the limit is not set, the value 4294967295 will be returned.
+    Get or set the backtracking heap limit in a match context.
+If the option is not set, build-time 'HEAPLIMIT' option is in effect, which is 20000000.
+See ["config (OPTION)"](#config-option).
 Added only since 10.30, with earlier versions it will return undef.
+The setter method is not yet implemented.

 - jchanged (RX)